G. C. Murphy: Changes and suspension of business

 In April 1985, the company was acquired by Ames Department Stores Inc. for $48 per share.
 Ames rebranded many of the larger "Murphy's Mart" stores.
-In 1989, Ames sold the G. C. Murphy and Bargain World divisions to E-II Holdings, parent of McCrory's, in order to help offset debt incurred during their recent acquisition of Zayre.
-The McCrory's chain filed for bankruptcy in 1992, closed many of their stores (including former G.C.
-Murphy's outlets) in 1997, and ceased its remaining operations in 2002.
+In 1989, Ames sold the G. C. Murphy and Bargain World divisions to E-II Holdings, parent of McCrory's, to help offset debt incurred during their recent acquisition of Zayre.
+The McCrory's chain filed for bankruptcy in 1992, closed many of its stores (including former G.C.
+Murphy's outlets) in 1997 and ceased its remaining operations in 2002.

 Current activities

 Although the stores ceased business operations some time ago, the chain's foundation, the G.C.
-Murphy Foundation, is still in existence.
+Murphy Foundation, still exists.
 Retirees and former employees of the stores have a volunteer organization that allows them to keep in touch.

 In 2005, the Pittsburgh Post-Gazette reported that the Murphy Foundation had commissioned a writer to compile the G.C.
 Murphy Company's history.
 That history, titled For the Love of Murphy's: The Behind-the-Counter Story of a Great American Retailer, by Jason Togyer, was published in 2008 by Pennsylvania State University Press.